bitnom/gun-powered/README.md

 ## Contributions

 Please feel free to fork & PR.
 You must maintain good, easy-to-read formatting.
 Don't forget to keep the table cells aligned and maintain trailing whitespace.
+Best to turn off word-wrap when editing.
 I might actually make a nifty little CLI tool for adding entries to this page (And presumably others like it).
 Check back for that.